cdl-geneseo/geneseo-dictionary/S/Spring-Break.md

 # Spring Break

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Spring Break

 Created by  Unknown User (mr38) on Nov 02, 2020

 A time of the year when college students get a break from school.
 Students usually take vacations, party too hard, relax or try to get ahead in their workload.
 Where are you going for spring break this year?
 (Rockwell, Q-T, 2020)